Celebrating our successes, and looking to the future

-One of our proudest developments has been the implementation of the, aimed at helping businesses who traditionally might not have a large training budget, but still have the drive to make a difference for their people.
+One of our proudest developments has been the implementation of the Mental Health for Small Workplaces eLearning, aimed at helping businesses who traditionally might not have a large training budget, but still have the drive to make a difference for their people.
 So far, over 4,000 employees have registered with the elearning, allowing them to access the tools they need to support their colleagues, and themselves, with workplace mental health concerns.

 These are successes we should celebrate, but we also need to look ahead to the future.
 In October, we’ll be asking more businesses to solidify their commitment to mental health, we’ll be continuing our sector focuses with an-depth look at the NHS, and more exciting resources will be added to the site.
 We’re aware there are still some gaps in our resource pool, and we’re considering new ways to seek out information to ensure we cover as much of the UK workforce as we can.

 Our expanding resources will be underpinned by true stories from workplaces around the country.

 And we’re looking further into the future too.
 In the coming months, the Mental Health at Work team are planning to explore which groups might be at more likely to experience stress in the workplace, including factors such as age, race, and sexual orientation.
 Our expanding resources will be underpinned by true stories from workplaces around the country, and advice from industry experts on how to keep your workplace strategy moving forwards.